 For the Christian, death is not the last word.
 Christ’s death and resurrection proclaim victory!
 Jesus calls His disciples to follow Him through death to life.
 That journey begins in the death and resurrection that happens in Holy Baptism.
 The burial rites take the Christian on the last steps of this journey to the resurrection of the body and life everlasting.

-It is the practice of Saint John’s Lutheran Church to provide Christian Funerals for all members of our congregation and those Christians who regularly worship with us.
-Dependant upon circumstance and schedule, a pastor of Saint John’s Lutheran may be available to provide a funeral service at one of our local funeral homes for a Christian who is not connected to Saint John’s Lutheran.
+It is the practice of Saint John’s Lutheran Church to provide Christian Funerals for all members of our congregation in good standing and those Christians who regularly worship with us.
+Dependent upon circumstance and schedule, a pastor of Saint John’s Lutheran Church may be available to provide a funeral service at one of our local funeral homes for a Christian who is not connected to Saint John’s Lutheran Church.

-At the time of death, the family’s preferred funeral home and pastors of Saint John’s should be notified as soon as possible.
+At the time of death, the family’s preferred funeral home and pastors of Saint John’s should be notified as soon as possible, and before scheduling any plans.
 The funeral director will assist the family in making arrangements for the entire celebration of life of the deceased loved one.
 The pastor will work with the family and funeral director in planning the funeral service.
 Pre-planning a funeral is highly encouraged to assist the mourners in honoring the deceased’s desires for the funeral.

 The church offers the Christian Life Center free of charge for those members of Saint John’s who wish to have a reception after the funeral service.
-Members of Saint John’s will work with the family to provide a meal.
-There is typically an honorarium given to the church for the work of the volunteers.
-Please contact the church office atfor more information.
+The family will be responsible for cleaning up after the event.
+Please contact the church office at (608) 742-9000 for more information.